Ken Sprague: 1969–73: Modeling for COLT and purchase of Gold's Gym

 On May 26, 1972, Sprague became the new owner of the Gold's Gym in Venice, California.
 The then declining fitness club had less than 100 paying members.
 With the cooperation of wealthy friends and acquaintances, he also acquired a sound stage in Hollywood.
 Originally started with the idea of becoming a major influence in the field of pornography, the stage served mainly to produce gay porn films.
 Sprague himself produced several all-male 8mm short films, which were later released as two feature films, Loadstar (1972) and California Supermen (1972), under his own company Dakota Productions.
 Other bodybuilders including Ric Drasin, Bob Birdsong and Roger Callard appeared in the films.
-Sprague soon figured out that he could make just as much, if not more in the legitimate filmmaking.
+Sprague soon figured out that he could make just as much, if not more, in the legitimate filmmaking.
 Various television commercials and independent productions were shot at his stage, as well as the weekly religious telecasts of Tony and Susan Alamo.

 1974–79: Rise of Gold's popularity

 In spring of 1975, Sprague acquired a secretarial position in the Amateur Athletic Union (AAU).
 His intent when joining the organization was to bid on the 1976 Mr. California and the 1977 Mr. America contest, which meant engaging the politics of the organization and the stranglehold of weightlifting over bodybuilding.
 He was approached by the chairman for the newly formed AAU Physique Committee about bidding on the Mr. California contest.
 Sprague complied with a $1,000 offer and won the bid to run the 1976 contest.
 When trying to land a bid on the 1977 Mr. America contest, Sprague was confronted by the AAU board about his porn past as Dakota.
 He left the meeting and filed defamation lawsuit against each member individually.
 They all resigned rather than pay for lawyers to defend them.

 On January 17, 1976, Sprague filed a lawsuit against Joe Gold that blocked him from opening a new fitness center World Gym because of the non-competition clause in the initial sales agreement.
 Sprague eventually did relent and let Gold open the gym under conditions that Gold could not use any variation of his "Gold" name, no photos in the gym for three years, plus a monetary amount.

 In May 1978, Sprague's first book The Gold's Gym Weight Training Book written in collaboration with photographer Bill Dobbins was published.
 On October 23, 1978, Sprague's wife Maryon Riesenfeld died of cancer at the age of twenty-seven.
 Sprague remarried shortly afterwards.
 He married Donna Wong on December 8, 1978.
-Following the marriage, Sprague decided to focus on his family life with Wong, who was not keen on both body building and the business surrounding it.
-He sold Gold's Gym in 1979 to Pete Grymkowski for then reported $5 million.
+Following the marriage, Sprague decided to focus on his family life with Wong, who was not keen on both bodybuilding and the business surrounding it.
+He sold Gold's Gym in 1979 to Pete Grymkowski for a reported $5 million.